 For a collective action to take place, a collective identity, discursive community —or a collective voice, in a less strict sense— is formed through a dynamic process.
 Today, Online Social Networks (OSNs) have changed the way these collective identities or voices are shaped and the way actors come to constitute themselves as a collective or an online community.
 In shaping the collective identity in social media, the boundaries between inside and outside tend to get blurry, leading to a less concrete definition and more conflicts and negotiations in discursive space.
 We are interested to study these collective identities and the dynamic processes of their formations.

-Bot-detection, or a classification of accounts into groups of bots, human users and possibly cyborgs in Farsi twitter is the first step toward studying the patterns of communication among different classes of entities on the network.
-Easily detectable bots show lower levels of entropy, their tweet content follows spam patterns, and their account properties (e.g. url ration, account name, tweeting device makeup) show more deviation from normal.
+Bot-detection or classification of accounts into groups of bots, human users and possibly cyborgs in Farsi Twitter is the first step toward studying the patterns of communication among different classes of entities on the network.
+Easily detectable bots show lower levels of entropy, their tweet content follows spam patterns, and their account properties (e.g. URL ration, account name, tweeting device makeup) show more deviation from normal.
 Simple classification algorithms are built to detect these bots using metadata, such as the followers/followings ratio, tweeting frequency, account age, and the number of mentions/replies (Chu, Gianvecchio, Wang & Jajodia, 2012).
 However, over time, some bots have become more sophisticated in emulating the patterns of human activities and are now harder to detect.
-To detect more sophisticated bots a combination of features are usually evaluated.
-Features that are evaluated include twitter user meta data (e.g. default picture, length and the number of digits in the screen names and usernames, and per-hour and total number of tweets, retweets, or followers, and timing (e.g. time between two (re)tweet)), follower/following network (e.g. language use, the distribution of account age, network density, and clustering coefficient), and content (e. number and entropy of words, proportion of Part-Of-Speech tags, and sentiment analysis (e.g. number of emotions per tweet, and polarization score of each tweet) (Varol, e. al., 2017).
+To detect more sophisticated bots a combination of features is usually evaluated.
+Features that are evaluated include twitter user metadata (e.g. default picture, length and the number of digits in the screen names and usernames, and per-hour and the total number of tweets, retweets, or followers, and timing (e.g. time between two (re)tweet)), follower/following network (e.g. language use, the distribution of account age, network density, and clustering coefficient), and content (e. number and entropy of words, the proportion of Part-Of-Speech tags, and sentiment analysis (e.g. number of emotions per tweet, and polarization score of each tweet) (Varol, e. al., 2017).

 - Abokhodair, N., Yoo, D., & McDonald, D. W. (2015).
 Dissecting a social botnet: Growth, content